lhakso/calibr8/README.md

 **Self-Hosted LLM** - Looked at running Llama on the cloud instance.
 Gemini is free, easier, and better performance without GPU overhead.

+**PostgreSQL** - More robust than SQLite but adds complexity.
+SQLite is fine for single-user demo.

 ### Tradeoffs

 **Performance** - SQLite works fine for single-user but wouldn't scale for production multi-user.